lorenzo-rovigatti/oxDNA/docs/oxpy/html/_sources/index.md.txt

 ## A simple example

-The following snippet imports the `oxpy` module, initialises the simulation machinery, runs a short simulation and computes the average position of the final configuration:
+The following snippet imports the `oxpy` module, initialises the simulation machinery, runs a short simulation using the input file `input` and computes the average position of the final configuration:

 	import numpy as np
 	import oxpy

 	with oxpy.Context():
 	    # init the manager with the given input file
-	    manager = oxpy.OxpyManager(["input"])
+	    manager = oxpy.OxpyManager("input")
 	    manager.load_options()
 	    manager.init()